jake673/cubes_intersection/README.md

 # cubes_intersection
-c++ intersection of 2 arbitrary 3D cubes
+c++ intersection of 2 arbitrary 3D cubes.

 The purpose is to test if two arbitrary 3D cubes intersect.<br />
 We only get TRUE or FALSE.<br />